dcantal/Gathr/README.md

 ![alt text](https://s3.amazonaws.com/gathr-dc-seeds/Screen+Shot+2019-04-05+at+11.36.53+AM.png "Groups Create")
 ![alt text](https://s3.amazonaws.com/gathr-dc-seeds/Screen+Shot+2019-04-05+at+11.34.51+AM.png "Groups Change Photo")

-## Technical details
+## Technical Challenges

 ### Backend
 On the backend, groups are joined to the users through a joins table that stores memberships.
 These memberships specify the user, the group, and the users status in the group (can be a member or an organizer).
 Groups can have multiple organizers.

 For me, implementing the joins table has been the most difficult part of the this project so far.
-Ensuring that components have access to the desired data requires many changes, with most occuring in the backend.
+Ensuring that components have access to the desired data requires many changes to the files, with most occuring in the backend.
-To get a better handle on the state, I took advantage of rails associations and ActiveRecord, in combination with jbuilder.
+I took advantage of rails associations and ActiveRecord, in combination with jbuilder, to organize the state.

-### Frontend

-## Features to be Implemented
+## Work to be done

 ## Groups
 * Autocomplete for setting a group's hometown powered by Google Maps API